-A Victim Impact Statement is a tool, used in sentencing, that gives the victim a voice.
-After a defendant is convicted, the court may order a presentence report be prepared by a probation and parole officer to assist the judge in determining a proper sentence.
-This report focuses on the crime, the defendant’s background, and any criminal history.
-The Victim Impact Statement will be included as a part of the presentence report.
+A Victim Impact Statement is a tool used in sentencing that gives you a voice.
+After an offender is convicted, the judge can order a presentence report prepared by a probation and parole officer to assist in determining the offender’s punishment.
+This report focuses on the crime, the offender’s background, and any criminal history for the offender.
+The Victim Impact Statement is part of the presentence report.

-If you choose to submit a Victim Impact Statement, it will become an official court document and will be a part of the defendant’s permanent file.
-Your statement will be read by the Judge, prosecutor, probation officer and defense attorney.
-They may even be able to ask you questions about your statement in court.
-The defendant will also be able to read what you have written.
-No contact information is included in the preparation of a Victim Impact Statement.
+If you choose to submit a Victim Impact Statement, it will become part of the official court record.
+Your statement will be read by the judge, prosecutor, probation officer and defense attorney.
+The offender will also be able to read what you have written.
+No personal contact information is included in the Victim Impact Statement.

 Victim Impact Statement Tips